Strategy11/formidable-forms/readme.txt

 Tested up to: 4.8
 Stable tag: 2.03.10

-The best WordPress form plugin with simple drag and drop form building, a form styling generator, and unlimited email notifications.
+The best WordPress form plugin with simple drag and drop form building, a form style generator, and unlimited email notifications.

 == Description ==
 = WordPress Form Builder Plugin =